 We must be careful.

-Yes, we can’t mess this up – otherwise the effects would be a disaster.
+Yes, we can’t mess this up – otherwise, the effects would be a disaster.
 Any mistake would cause havoc with our weather.

-SCIENTIST 1 AND 2
+SCIENTISTS 1 AND 2

 Press the button. (does)